 Blue agave for high-quality Tequila in Mexico

 After the soft roasting of the agave hearts they are processed into most.
 Traditionally, they used big wheels.
-Before that horses or donkeys were stretched.
-Today, this process is done by machines.
+Before that horses or donkeys were used.
+Today, this process is done with machines.
 After crushing the agave, the tequila maker decides whether to leave it with a 100% tequila or add more sugar.
 However, the proportion of agave sugar must always be above 51%.
 Then, the most waits in huge barrels to develop already 5-7% alcohol.
 Thereafter, the tequila is distilled twice.
 The result is a clear tequila, the so-called silver tequila.

 The tequila in oak barrels

 Tequila in Mexico: Aging in oak barrels